-4.4.
-Online Estimation of Confidence Intervals
+4.4 On-line Estimation of Confidence Intervals

 We last discuss on the derivation methods of confidence intervals in our methods.
 As having been described in Section 3.1.2, the method based on Kendall's rank correlation coefficient is approximate in obtaining the confidence interval, and it must be less accurate than the one based on Wilcoxon's method.
 However, differences between Kendall's and Wilcoxon's methods were within 5% of the link bandwidth as having been shown in Tables 1, 2, and 3.
-If we collect p kinds of the packet size, calculation time by Wilcoxon's method becomes $O(p^4)$, while $O(p^2)$ in Kendall's method.
-Therefore, Kendall's method is useful for the online estimation of confidence intervals.
+If we collect m kinds of the packet size, the calculation time by Wilcoxon's method becomes $O(m^4)$, while $O(m^2)$ in Kendall's method.
+Therefore, Kendall's method is useful for the on-line estimation of confidence intervals.